datadidit/sandbox/python/hatch/README.md

 This is useful but since I didn't do just `hatch new` it doesn't create the `src` directory and stuff for me it seems.
 So this route you'll need to update a bunch of stuff in the pyproject.toml manually.
 Still a pretty fleshed out start.

+## TODOs

+* Get pytest running with hatch
+* Pytest logging to console w/ hatch and toml only no pytest.ini
+* Understanding of pytest envs